How to Prevent Sensory Overload at School

 Sensory exploration plays an important role in child development.
 At Miracle Recreation, we recognize this can be challenging for kids who struggle with sensory issues — but that does not mean they cannot experience thrilling adventures at the playground.

-We have earned our reputation as a trusted leader in the playground industry with our innovative and all-inclusive equipment.
+We have earned our reputation as a trusted leader in the playground industry with our innovative and all-inclusive equipment and sensory play equipment.
 We are inspired to keep expanding our selection of products from seeing firsthand the positive impact our playground equipment has on kids with sensory issues.

 If you are ready to start designing an all-inclusive playground that fits your community’s needs, contact a Miracle Recreation Customer Service representative today!